Asanim/vinmo/src/vineyard_mower_gazebo/README_VINEYARD_SIMULATION.md

 # Vineyard Simulation Environment

-This package provides a comprehensive and realistic vineyard simulation environment in Gazebo for testing autonomous navigation systems.
+This package provides a and realistic vineyard simulation environment in Gazebo for testing autonomous navigation systems.
 The simulation includes detailed vineyard structures, terrain features, static obstacles, and environmental elements.

 ## Features